 The query in the following example collects the names:

 from okera import context ctx = context() # Configure auth if necessary with ctx.connect(host='localhost', port=12050) as conn: all_datasets = for db in conn.list_databases(): all_datasets.append(conn.list_dataset_names(db)) print(all_datasets)

-request(str) -- Fully qualified dataset name or SQL statement to scan.
+request(str) -- The fully qualified dataset name or SQL statement to scan.
+This argument is required.
 Note that if SQL is specified, it is subject to the same SQL restrictions that ODAS supports.

-The result of this API is typically sent to the worker and contains an internally serialized binary payload.
-The result does contain useful low level information:
+The result of this API request is typically sent to the worker and contains an internally serialized binary payload.
+The result does contain useful low-level information:

 from okera import context ctx = context() with ctx.connect(host='localhost', port=12050) as conn: result = conn.plan('okera_sample.users') print(result.warnings) # Warnings that were generated while planning print(len(result.tasks)) # Total number of worker tasks that will need to run print(len(result.schema.cols)) # Number of columns in result schema